 USB 3.0 Interface and USB3 Vision Standard

 In recent years USB 3.0 has developed into a major interface technology for industrial, medical and mass-market applications.
 From a technical standpoint, USB 3.0 is notable for transfer bandwidths of up to 350 MB/s.
 USB 3.0 is also completely plug and play ready.
 Thanks to its real-time compatibility and high bandwidth, USB 3.0 is poised in the medium term to replace two old, slower interfaces on the vision market — FireWire and USB 2.0.
-Based on the latest market data and trends, it seems likely that USB 3.0 will secure a solid position on the interface landscape and establish itself as an important mainstream interface alongside Gigabit Ethernet.

 Nevertheless, users should evaluate which interface best meets their own individual needs.
 Each interface on the market has its own strengths and must be selected to match the application.
 USB 3.0 truly impresses when it comes to bandwidth and plug and play compatibility, while GigE offers better performance in terms of cable length (up to 100 meters) and compatibility with multi-camera setups.